AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 If you've followed the configuration tutorial, you'll have the files you need on your computer.

-CLick "File" in the top bar of VS Code, press "open folder" and navigate to the folder.
+Click "File" in the top bar of VS Code, press "open folder" and navigate to the folder.
 By default it's under your username/esp/Super-2024-Swadge-FW/

 If you've found the correct folder, the files should be shown in the side pane.